N2SID: Nuclear Norm Subspace Identification: Introduction

-Motivated by the drawbacks of prediction error methods, SID methods derive \emph{approximate} models rather than models that are ``optimal'' with respect to a chosen cost function.
-The approximation is based on linear algebra transformations and factorizations with structured Hankel matrices constructed form the input-output data.
+The generation of Subspace IDentification (SID) methods for the identification of Linear Time-Invariant (LTI) state space models as developed originally in \cite{OvS94,Lar90,Ver94} derive \emph{approximate} models rather than models that are ``optimal'' with respect to a goodness of fit criterium defined in terms of the weighted norm of the difference between the measured output and the model predicted output.
+The approximation is based on linear algebra transformations and factorizations of structured Hankel matrices constructed from the input-output data that are related via the so-called {\em data equation} \cite{VerBook}.
 All existing SID methods aim to derive a low rank matrix from which key subspaces, hence the name subspace identification, are derived.
 The low rank approximation is in general done using a Singular Value Decomposition (SVD).

-Though the early SID methods, \cite{OvS96,Lar90,Ver94} and many variants that were developed afterwards, did not optimize a prediction error or fitting error cost function, they turned out to be very useful in complementing PEM in a way that SID provided the needed initial estimates for PEM to start up the nonlinear parameter optimization.
-Despite this complementarity between the two families of system identification methods, there lacked an approach that integrated the subspace determination step of SID with the goodness of fit optimization step of PEM for identifying state space models in innovation form.
-Such a single integration step should enable a trade-off between the complexity of the identified state space models, as expressed e.g. by a rank constraint in the subspace determiniation step, with the accuracy of fitting, as expressed by a goodness of fit criterium.

-The contributions made in \cite{Faz:02} to approximate a constraint on the rank of a matrix by minimizing its nuclear norm, lead to a number of improvements to the low rank approximation step over the classically used SVD in SID, \cite{Liu+van09,LiV:09,MoF:10,faz+pon+sun+tse12,HLV:12,liu+han+van13}.
-In PEM the work on the nuclear norm lead to the integration between convex parameter optimization problems, such as in the estimation of the parameters of FIR or ARX models, with a nuclear norm constraint on the Hankel matrix of the markov parameters or similar, and this either in time or frequency domain, \cite{Smith12, Hjalm12,Wahl13}.
-These parametric approaches are restricted to linear in the parameter model parametrizations and nuclear norm constraints on Hankel matrices.
-PEM problems for identifying state space models in innovation form that are non-linear in the parameters cannot be treated in that framework.